Adeoye369/dev-docs/docs/cpp_docs/linkedlist_index.md

-# Introduction to LinkedList
+# Introduction to nextedList

-This function demonstrate how you build and linked list both forward and Backward
+This function demonstrate how you build and nexted list both forward and Backward

 ```cpp
 #include <iostream>